obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/API improvements for devs & Reference vs. Reflection usage.md

 ---

 # API improvements for devs & Reference vs. Reflection usage
+Workflow explanations, including a series about migrating from Evernote by the original "paperless ambassador."
+Plus: upcoming monthly essays from me

 ## In The Community

 -   The next [4-week Book Club](https://www.youtube.com/watch?v=19_QNqBQ6LE) hosted by Dan Allosso will take place in February.
 It'll be focused on note-taking workflow and will cover _How to Take Smart Notes_ and a couple of Zettelkasten articles.